moderepo/bizstack-console-plugin-samples/README.md

     ![Weather Widget Preview](./assets/weather_widget_preview.png)

   #### For Page/Component Plugins
-  Similar to Widget plugins, BizConsole will add all the components defined in the plugin's `config.ts` to the BizConsole's components collection.
-All components stored in the BizConsole components collection can be used for building custom pages.
-However unlike Dashboard, there is not UI to build custom pages.
+  Similar to Widget plugins, BizStack Console will add all the components defined in the plugin's `config.ts` to the BizStack Console's components collection.
+All components stored in the BizStack Console components collection can be used for building custom pages.
+However unlike Dashboard, there is no UI to build custom pages.
 Therefore, to create custom pages and configuring the components to be added to the pages will require editing the Project App config directly, the same place where we define the `plugins` config.
 - Go to DEV console on one of the environment that you need to use (DEV, STAGE, or PROD).
 And then go to the project you want to add the custom pages to